Este contenido no está disponible en el idioma seleccionado.

 Procedure

-1. Create a security group that allows SSH access into the virtual private cloud (VPC) created by the openshift-install command.
+1. Create a security group that allows SSH access into the virtual private cloud (VPC) that the openshift-install command-line interface creates.

-2. Create an Amazon EC2 instance on one of the public subnets the installer created.
+2. Create an Amazon EC2 instance on one of the public subnets the installation program created.

 3. Associate a public IP address with the Amazon EC2 instance that you created.

-Unlike with the OpenShift Container Platform installation, you should associate the Amazon EC2 instance you created with an SSH keypair.
-It does not matter what operating system you choose for this instance, as it will simply serve as an SSH bastion to bridge the internet into your OpenShift Container Platform cluster’s VPC.
+Unlike with the OpenShift Container Platform installation, associate the Amazon EC2 instance you created with an SSH keypair.
+The operating system selection is not important for this instance, because the instanace serves as an SSH bastion to bridge the internet into the VPC of your OpenShift Container Platform cluster.
 The Amazon Machine Image (AMI) you use does matter.
-With Red Hat Enterprise Linux CoreOS (RHCOS), for example, you can provide keys via Ignition, like the installer does.
+With Red Hat Enterprise Linux CoreOS (RHCOS), for example, you can provide keys through Ignition by using a similar method to the installation program.

-4. After you provisioned your Amazon EC2 instance and can SSH into it, you must add the SSH key that you associated with your OpenShift Container Platform installation.
-This key can be different from the key for the bastion instance, but does not have to be.
+4. After you provisioned your Amazon EC2 instance and can SSH into the instance, add the SSH key that you associated with your OpenShift Container Platform installation.
+This key can be different from the key for the bastion instance, but this is not a strict requirement.

 Note

-Direct SSH access is only recommended for disaster recovery.
+Use direct SSH access only for disaster recovery.
 When the Kubernetes API is responsive, run privileged pods instead.

-5. Run oc get nodes, inspect the output, and choose one of the nodes that is a master.
+5. Run oc get nodes, inspect the output, and choose one of the nodes that is a control plane.
 The hostname looks similar to ip-10-0-1-163.ec2.internal.

-6. From the bastion SSH host you manually deployed into Amazon EC2, SSH into that control plane host.
-Ensure that you use the same SSH key you specified during the installation:
+6. From the bastion SSH host that you manually deployed into Amazon EC2, SSH into that control plane host by entering the following command.
+Ensure that you use the same SSH key that you specified during installation:

 Copy to Clipboard Toggle word wrap